Introduction

 -

 Dogecoin canister: Think of it as your decentralized gateway to reach the Dogecoin blockchain.
-This canister provides an API that can be used by others to query information about the network state, e.g., UTXOs, block information, or the balance of any Dogecoin address; and to send a signed transaction to the network.
+This canister provides an API that can be used by others to query information about the Dogecoin network state, for example, unspent transaction outputs (UTXOs), block headers, or the balance of any Dogecoin address; and to send transactions to the network.

 -

-Threshold ECDSA: A canister can have a secret key that is stored in a secure and decentralized manner using chain-key cryptography (several such keys can be computed by key derivation).
-Messages sent by the canister can be signed using this key, enabling the canister to send signed transactions to Dogecoin.
+Threshold ECDSA: Your canister can have a secret key that is stored in a secure and decentralized manner using chain-key cryptography (several such keys can be computed by key derivation).
+Messages sent by the canister can be signed using this key, enabling your canister to send signed transactions to the Dogecoin network through the Dogecoin canister.

 Getting Started

 First, set up your development environment.
-Then, to build smart contracts interacting with the Dogecoin blockchain, you will need to know how to
+Then, to build canisters interacting with the Dogecoin network, you will need to know how to:

 -

 Generate a Dogecoin address.
-Dogecoin addresses are necessary for your dapp to sign transactions and hold assets like DOGE.
-An ICP smart contract can have multiple addresses.
+Dogecoin addresses are necessary for your canister to sign transactions and hold DOGE.
+A canister can have multiple addresses.

 -

 Create a Dogecoin transaction.
-Dogecoin transactions spend unspent transaction outputs (UTXOs) and create new UTXOs.
+Dogecoin transactions spend UTXOs and create new UTXOs.
 A UTXO is the output of a Dogecoin transaction.
 It exists until it is used as the input of another transaction.

 -

-Sign the transaction using one of the supported threshold signature APIs.
+Sign the transaction using threshold ECDSA API.
 All inputs of a transaction must be signed before the transaction can be submitted to the Dogecoin network.

 -

-Read information from the Dogecoin network, such as transaction details or address balances.
+Read information from the Dogecoin network, such as UTXOs, address balances, or block headers.